RayHightower/rayhightower.github.octo-broken/source/_posts/2014-03-10-cocoaconf-chicago-recap.markdown

 CocoaConf's presenters are practicing developers, actively building real software every day.
 They come to CocoaConf to share their experiences in a wonderful upward-spiral of technical learning.
 Here are a few highlights from the latest CocoaConf, held March 7-8 near Chicago.
 <!--more-->
 ###Customers Will Pay for Services
 [Justin Williams](https://twitter.com/justin) kicked things off with a keynote titled _10 Things I Think I Think_.
 Williams recently acquired [Glassboard](http://glassboard.com/), so his developer skills are blended with the insights of a business owner.
 His list of ten included one approach to making money from mobile apps: Forget about selling a million copies in the App Store.
 Instead, create a service, charge a monthly fee for the service, and give the app away for free so customers can engage with the service.
+Engaged customers will continue to pay the monthly fee.
 When customers are served well, they will pay.

 ###Effective iOS 7 Networking
 {% imgcap right /images/afnetworking-charles.png Charles shows network connections. %}